bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 The year of disappointment.
 I spend most of the year working harder than I ever have, and the application never makes it to production.

 - **Day 30:** Uprooted from PCI team, teams all get redistributed.
-World is shaken
+World is shaken.
-- **Day 60:** I am suddenly surrounded by junior developers on projects with impossible deadlines
+- **Day 60:** I am suddenly surrounded by junior developers on projects with impossible deadlines.
 - **Day 90:** These guys are actually looking up to me and asking for advice. weird...
 - **Day 120**:
-        * We take on the impossible, building 4 massive applications in 1 year
+        * We take on the impossible, building 4 massive applications in 1 year.
-        * With all new extremely bold architecture
+        * With all new extremely bold architecture.
         * I inherit the complicated SAML/SSO piece and single handedly lead the quoting and agent portal part.
 - **Day 180:** These juniors are really talented!
 Pulling off pretty amazing feats.
 - **Day 270:** Most of the project was canceled, never made it to production.
 Including mine.
 Brilliant developers leave.
 DEVASTATED.